netdata/blog/content/posts/redefining-monitoring-netdata.md

 plugins.
 It is embeddable, so that it can be used almost everywhere, both as an agent and as a visualizer.
 And many more.

-So, what’s next?
+So, what's next?
 Netdata is now a company.
 What will happen to it?

 ## The future of Netdata